We've worked hard to give Filecamp a slick and user-friendly interface. However, it may be useful to add visual cues for your files and folders.

 - The optimal size for retina/HD ready custom thumbnails in Filecamp is 336 x 240 px.
 But larger files are scaled to fit.

-- OBS: Custom Thumbnails can only be added to files that doesn't have a thumbnail.
-Eg. you can not add custom thumbnails to images and pdf files.
+- OBS: Custom Thumbnails can only be added to files that do not have a thumbnail, meaning you cannot add custom thumbnails to images, pdf files, and the like.